tanepiper/svelte-formula/packages/docs-site/docs/groups/groups.md

 ### Note about `radio` groups

 Due to the way [HTML Radio Groups](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) work it is required to have unique names as well as ID properties in your HTML.
-To support this you can provide a `data-beaker-key` attribute on any radio groups - this will match the group back to the correct data.
+To support this you can provide a `data-formula-name` [attribute](../attributes.md) on any radio groups - this will match the group back to the correct data.

 ## Example